squattingmonk/nasher/README.md

 * [Rules](#rules) are only referenced during an [`unpack`](#unpack) operation.
 * If starting with a valid module file, unpack the module to the `src` folder and create your desired folder structure with your favorite file explorer.
-  It is rarely necessary to have much more than a single entry in the [Rules] section (`"*" = "src"`).
-When a module is packed with nasher, the source location of each file is noted and unpacked back to that location, so a detailed [Rules] section is not necessary.
+It is rarely necessary to have much more than a single entry in the `[*.rules]` section (`"*" = "src"`).
+When a module is packed with nasher, the source location of each file is noted and unpacked back to that location, so a detailed `[*.rules]` section is not necessary.
-* Make the [Sources](#sources) section as inclusive as possible and use target `exclude` field to narrow down the included files needed by the target
+* Make the [`[package.sources]`](#sources) section as inclusive as possible and use the `[target.sources]` `exclude` field to narrow down the included files needed by the target.
 * If you use nasher to build your haks, consider having a separate repo or a subfolder containing all of your hak file content as a separate nasher package.
 This allows you to build more detailed hak-only targets and build all of your haks at once with a `nasher install all` command.

 ## Commands